SO MUCH USEFUL PAIN

-However, escaping from the clutches of such medications is also profoundly painful and a near Job-like test of character.
+However, escaping from the clutches of such medications can also profoundly painful and a near Job-like test of character.
 That’s the other good news.

 Wait.
 Let me explain.

-Prescription drug withdrawal—like many of the other challenges we face in this life—can bring us closer to God if we let it.
+Antidepressant withdrawal and benzodiazepine withdrawal—like many of the other challenges we face in this life—can bring us closer to God if we let them.
 It is often when we are in the deepest pits of despair that we end up connecting to God in the most meaningful of ways, and here are a few of the ways in which my painful ordeal helped me to grow spiritually.

 THE PAIN FORCED ME TO FIND GOD EACH MORNING BEFORE EVEN GETTING OUT OF BED.

-During the worst of withdrawal, when I woke up each morning feeling as if I were drowning beneath some murky waters, things such as devotions and prayer no longer felt like options.
+During the worst of my SSRI withdrawal and benzo withdrawal experiences, when I woke up each morning feeling as if I were drowning beneath some murky waters, things such as devotions and prayer no longer felt like options.
 Instead, they felt like the only choice I had if I wanted to poke my head above the surface and find needed air.
 God was necessary if I wanted to survive the day.

 Because of those challenging mornings, I rediscovered the strength that comes from setting a spiritual tone for the day first thing.
 If we don’t, then the stress of the day can set some other sort of tone for us.
 I was reminded that a “God-first” strategy for daily living serves all of us well, in sickness or in health.